 A drunk driving accident can leave you with injuries that fundamentally change the course of your life.
 Your injuries may require medical treatment and leave you temporarily or permanently unable to work.
 Even if you weren’t working before the crash, you might no longer be able to engage in activities you used to enjoy.

-Although some accidents are unavoidable, drunk driving accidents are entirely preventable.
-One way to hold these drivers accountable for their illegal and harmful behavior is for them to be held liable for the costs of your injuries in a civil claim.
+When you are in this situation, one of our Orlando drunk driving accident lawyers from the Law Offices of Anidjar & Levine can help with your case.
+You can hold a drunk driver liable for the costs of your injuries in a civil claim.
 You may be eligible for compensation for your medical expenses, lost income, and physical pain, among other types of damages.

 Recovering Fair Compensation Following a Drunk Driving Accident

 Compensation for injuries from a drunk driving accident can cover different kinds of expenses and losses, also known as “damages.”
 There are generally two categories of damages: economic and non-economic.
 You can personally sue for an Orlando accident for the following:

 Economic damages can include some or all of the following damages:

 - Medical expenses, such as surgery costs, hospitalization expenses, costs of emergency medical treatment and transport, medical bills for ongoing treatment, expenses for medical assistive devices and modifications to home and vehicles, and rehabilitation costs

 - Lost income: This could include lost wages due to an inability to work, vocational rehabilitation, the costs of education and retraining, and loss of future earning capacity if you are permanently unable to work or return to your former job

 - Property damage to your vehicle, such as repairs or replacement

-Non-economic do not relate to a particular bill or expense.
-These are losses that are intangible but no less significant.
+Non-economic damages do not relate to a particular bill or expense.
+These are losses that are intangible but are no less significant.
 Some examples of non-economic damages incurred by drunk driving accident victims include the following:

 - Physical pain and suffering